 Here at Mila’s Keeper, we’re always thinking of ways to make life easier for you busy mamas.
 It’s the holiday season, and for many of us, that means traveling.
 Whether you’re looking forward to these travels, or you’re already daydreaming of your return home, there’s always a lot to do and figure out before traveling.

 If you’re breastfeeding and traveling with (or without) your child you have some additional things to figure out.
 All of this logistical stuff can add a bit more stress to your travel.
-We have some good information about traveling with breast milk, but we thought we’d focus today specifically on flying with breast milk.
+We have some good information about traveling with breast milk, but we thought we’d focus today specifically on how to fly with breast milk.
 We hope this will give you some useful guidance and will give you the confidence to carry you off to your winter wonderland (or to escape from it) worry-free!

 Use this article as a reference, but you should also check with the specific airlines, airports, and countries that you are traveling to and from to ensure that you have the most updated and accurate information available.